santisq/PSCompression/docs/en-US/ConvertTo-GzipString.md

 ## DESCRIPTION

-PowerShell cmdlet aimed to compress input strings into Base64 encoded Gzip strings or raw bytes using the [`GzipStream` Class](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.gzipstream).
-For expansion of Base64 Gzip strings, see `ConvertFrom-GzipString`.
+The `ConvertTo-GzipString` cmdlet aims to compress input strings into Base64 encoded Gzip strings or raw bytes using the [`GzipStream` Class](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.gzipstream).
+For expansion of Base64 Gzip strings, see [`ConvertFrom-GzipString`](ConvertFrom-GzipString.md).

 ## EXAMPLES